-Hot Stampers sure sound better than other records, but do they have any real “collector” value?
+Hot Stampers sound better than other records — plenty of folks who’ve tried them sure think they do — but do they have actual “collector” value?

 I understand why a record collector would be confused by this notion of subjective and limited value.
-Collecting records is mostly about buying, selling and owning various kinds of records.
+Collecting records is often more about buying, selling and owning various kinds of records more than anything else.

 Get Good Sound, Then Good Records